Second Workshop on Interdisciplinary Applications of Biometrics and Identity Science

 Workshop Schedule

-InterID 2025 will be held at the 19th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2025) in Clearwater, FL USA.
-The tentative workshop schedule is as follows:
+InterID 2025 will be held at the 19th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2025) in Clearwater, FL USA on May 30, 2025.
+The workshop schedule is as follows:

 Time (EST) Activity